 Recycling with Fastcarb

-Demolition and construction waste is the biggest type of waste in Europe in terms of volume, making up thirty percent of landfills.
+Demolition construction materials are the biggest type of waste in Europe in terms of volume, making up thirty percent of landfills.

 The overall objective of FastCarb is twofold.
 For one it aims to improve the properties of recycled aggregates so they can find more applications, be used more widely and become more marketable.
 This could be facilitated via a process called mineral carbonation, where CO2 is combined with the calcium present in the cement paste that covers the aggregates.
 This results in closing the pores so that less water and admixtures are used in the concrete and the properties are improved.
 The second part relates to the reuse of carbon.
 “The CO2 can be sequestered from any nearby industrial source, for example a cement, coal, or steel plant,” Xavier explains.